This function serves the purpose of lengthening the string by adding additional characters to the end of it.

 Parameter

-s: s is a pointer to the null terminated sequence of characters.
+s: s represents a pointer to a sequence of characters that ends with a null character.

-ch: ch is a character which is to be appended to the current value of the string.
+ch: 'ch' represents a character that will be added to the existing value of the string.

 Return value